Greg-R/bracket_dual_T41/README.md

 ### Cheap Si5351 Modules

-Using an Si5351 module instead soldering it to the Main board solves several problems simulataneously.
-The Si5351 device is notoriously difficult to solder, as it uses very find pitch leads.
+Using an Si5351 module instead soldering it to the Main board solves several problems simultaneously.
+The Si5351 device is notoriously difficult to solder, as it uses very fine pitch leads.
 The small 25 MHz crystal is also difficult to properly solder, and it can be damaged by overheating.
-The module has these parts already to go including regulators and decoupling.
-Even better is the RF connectors are included!
+The module has these parts ready to go including regulators and decoupling.
+Even better, the RF connectors are included!
 Here is the module I used from Amazon:

 <https://www.amazon.com/gp/product/B09DM96KGS>

-The connectors are included!
 Note that the two outer outputs are used, ClK0 and CLK2.
 The output in the center, CLK1, is not used.

 I used these double-male 90 degree adapters for attaching the Si5351 module to the assembly: